jcjollant/gakneeboard/FunctionalTest.md

       * Raleigh : Edit mode, Type BFI without selecting => Airport name should show below input field
       * Cancel and back to edit => Should show Raleigh with ryw 03-21
       * Pick 03-21 should work
-  * Raleigh Exec KTTA name should be truncated
   * Test replace
   * Test Unknown Airport can be Cancelled
   * Sign out